davnig/boolean-retrieval-system/README.md

 - Spelling correction can be implemented;
 - Evaluate the system on a set of test queries.

+## Corpus

+The [CMU Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/) has been used for the scope of this project.
+It consists of 42,306 movie plot summaries extracted from Wikipedia and aligned metadata extracted from Freebase.

 ## Todo

 - [x] Read corpus from a file